-HLC Position: HLC believes health system stability includes having a well-trained, highly qualified workforce to meet the needs of our country’s evolving healthcare system, as well as our growing and aging population.
-HLC supports increased Graduate Medical Education (GME) funding as well as increasing the number of residency slots available in both primary and specialty care.
+HLC Position: HLC believes health system stability includes having a well-trained workforce to meet the needs of our country’s evolving health system, as well as our growing and aging population.
+HLC supports increased GME funding, as well as increasing the number of residency slots available in both primary and specialty care.
 HLC also supports the expanded use of telemedicine and immigration rules that allow recruitment of nurses and other workers critical to the healthcare industry.
 Nonphysician providers should be allowed to practice to the full scope of their training and should be reimbursed for such services.
 More must be done to make mental and behavioral health services more accessible and integrated for those who can benefit from them.
 HLC also promotes safe harbor legislation as an innovative healthcare liability solution that provides greater protection of healthcare providers against liability for utilizing evidence-based medical practices, including through health information technology.

 HLC Recent Activity:

-- On September 24, HLC wrote the Senate Health, Education, Labor, and Pensions (HELP) Committee, in support of its hearing on “Healthcare in Rural America: Examining Experiences and Cost.”
-The letter urges the Committee’s continued support of workforce programs that train providers to care for rural residents.
+- On February 28, HLC wrote the Senate Health, Education, Labor, and Pensions (HELP) Committee on the importance of workforce programs that train providers to care for rural residents.

-- As part of HLC’s draft high-need playbook, several recommendations focus on workforce needs.
+- As part of HLC’s High-Need Beneficiary Playbook, several recommendations focus on workforce needs.
 These include payment to support better care coordination and an adequate workforce of physicians, community health workers, and other direct health professionals, as well as adoption of the nurse licensure compact in all 50 states.